K-class blimp: Operational history

 In 1947, Goodyear acquired the former Navy K-28 and operated it as part of its commercial advertising blimp fleet.
 The K ship was named Puritan and was the largest ever Goodyear blimp.
-The airship was purchased from the Navy primarily to experiment with various illuminated running copy advertising signs attached to the envelope.
-Costly to operate and maintain, The Puritan was retired from the Goodyear fleet in April, 1948 after only one year of operation.
+The airship was purchased from the Navy primarily to experiment with Trans-Lux illuminated running copy advertising signs attached to the envelope.
+Costly to operate and maintain, Puritan was retired from the Goodyear fleet in April, 1948 after only one year of operation.
 The blimp was deflated and placed in storage at Goodyear's base at Wingfoot Lake in Suffield, Ohio and was later sold back to the Navy.

-The last operational Navy "K Ship"—K-43—was retired from service in March, 1959.
+K-43, the last operational Navy "K Ship", was retired from service in March, 1959.

 Nuclear weapon effects tests

 Several K-class blimps were used for nuclear weapon effects tests at the Nevada Test Site (NTS) during the Operation Plumbbob series of tests in 1957.
 K-40, K-46, K-77 and K-92 were destroyed in Project 5.2, events Franklin (Fissile) and Stokes (19 kt, XW-30 device).
 The tests were to "determine the response characteristics of the model ZSG-3 airship when subject to a nuclear detonation in order to establish criteria for safe escape distances after airship delivery of antisubmarine warfare special weapons."
 According to the Navy, the "airship operations were conducted with extreme difficulty."
 The Navy was trying to determine whether the airship could be among the aircraft to deliver its planned Lulu (W-34) nuclear depth charge.